Anshika192/my-applications/README.md

 # 📁 My Applications – PDF & Image Tools Suite

-This is a full‑stack web application that provides multiple productivity tools such as:
+My Applications is a full‑stack web application that provides a unified platform for multiple productivity tools related to PDF, Image, and Document processing.

-PDF operations, Image conversion, MOM (Minutes of Meeting) generator, OCR, and many more.
+The project focuses on integrating commonly used utilities into a single, user‑friendly interface with reliable backend APIs.

+---

 ## 🚀 Features